KarhunenLoeveAlgorithm

 and \mat{\vect{\Phi}} = (\vect{\Phi}_1\, |\, \dots \, | \vect{\Phi}_K) the matrix of the K first modes of the Karhunen-Loeve decomposition.

-The approximated Fredholm problem writes for all k \geq 1:
+The approximated Fredholm problem is for all k \geq 1:

 \int_{\cD} \mat{C}(\vect{s},\vect{t}) \tilde{\vect{\varphi}}_k(\vect{t})\, d\vect{t} = \lambda_k \tilde{\vect{\varphi}}_k(\vect{s}) \quad \forall \vect{s} \in \cD